Ser-Hilary/SDXL_sizing/README.md

 The string input at the bottom of the advanced node accepts some further arguments which are too niche to deserve a full input of their own.
 Some examples:
 - **--shortside** changes the behavior of an int in the original_res input so that the int is given to the short side of the hypothetical original, not the long.
+- **--equivalent** changes the original_res int behavior so that it comes up with values that match the aspect with about the same pixel area as the input squared.
 - **--nudge w 0.8** will yield an original resolution which would have 80% of the maximum plausible cropping on the width dimension.
 This is for testing resolutions at the limits of plausible crop_w/crop_h values.
 - **--randomaspect** will give a randomized aspect ratio, rather than a standard one.
 Unfortunately this will not be randomized with each generation, I'd have to figure out how to make ComfyUI invoke the node once per batch.
 This optionally accepts two arguments, e.g. **--randomaspect 2x3 4x2**, for minimum and maximum.
 If not given it will default to 0.25 and 4.0.
 Inputs can be given as 1/2, 1:2, 0.5, 1x2, or 1*2.
 - **--nocrop** sets crop_w and crop_h outputs to 0.
 This is less work than disconnecting the crop outputs, and may be useful for A/B testing whether 'plausible' crop values produce worse images than leaving them 0.